- Zoom levels

 - : cuts the current zoom level in half

-- : Zooms out just enough so that you can see the entire project.
+- : zoom out just enough so that you can see the entire project

-- : This does not actually zoom, but resizes all the tracks so they fit in the window vertically without scrolling.
+- : resize all the tracks so they fit in the window vertically without scrolling.
 If you have more than about ten tracks, some scrolling up and down will still be needed, because there is a minimum track height beyond which reduction is impossible.

 Five of the view commands have equivalent buttons on the right of the Edit Toolbar: